apache/cordova-docs/README.md

     cp -R cordova-docs/build-prod/* cordova-website/public/

 Finally, go into the `cordova-website` directory and commit *all* the changes introduced by the newly copied files.
-Some files will be new (`?` in SVN, and need to be `svn add`ed) and some files will be changed (`M` in SVN).
+Some files will be new (`?` in SVN, and need to be `svn add`ed) and some files will be changed (`M` in SVN; no action required).
+To see just the `?` changes, run:

+    svn status | grep "?"

 The commit might take a while (up to 1 hour), depending on the number of files changed.
-To see just the `?` changes, run `svn status | grep "?"`

 Working on the Documentation
 ============================